ladsantos/exograb/README.md

-# exograb
+# exolist
-Easily grab a custom list of exoplanets from the NASA Exoplanet Archive
+Easily retrieve a custom list of exoplanets from the NASA Exoplanet Archive